juxt/yada/dev/resources/user-manual.md

 The resource parameters, as provided by, in order of precedence :-

 * the `:parameters` option
-* the `:parameters` entry of the result of the call to the resource's `resource-properties` function.
+* the `:parameters` entry of the result of the call to the resource's `properties` function.

 ### :representations